arashabe/BikeSpatioTemporal-Analysis/README.md

 ## **Objectives**
 - Investigate how weather and time variables influence bike-sharing demand.
 - Compare **Dynamic Coregionalization Model (DCM)** and **Hidden Dynamic Geostatistical Model (HDGM)** for predictive accuracy.
 - Propose data-driven strategies to optimize bike allocation and service efficiency.

+- The key questions are:

+    - How do weather and events (like holidays) affect bike usage?

+    - Which spatio-temporal model (DCM or HDGM) predicts bike usage more accurately?

 ## **Methodology**
 - **Data Preprocessing & EDA**: Cleaned and analyzed data using **Python** (Pandas, NumPy, Matplotlib/Seaborn).
 - **Modeling**:
+  - **DCM**:
-  - **DCM**: Hierarchical model capturing spatial-temporal dependencies.
+      - Hierarchical model capturing spatial-temporal dependencies.
+      - Accounts for both spatial and temporal correlations.
+      - Uses two latent components: one for spatial dependencies w(s,t) and one for temporal dynamics z(t).
+      - More complex but flexible.
+  - **HDGM**:
-  - **HDGM**: Latent process model for dynamic geospatial patterns.
+      - Latent process model for dynamic geospatial patterns.
+      - Simpler, with only one latent component z(s,t) for spatio-temporal dynamics.
+      - Less prone to overfitting.

 - **Tools**: Implemented in **MATLAB (D-STEM v2)** for modeling, validated via cross-validation.

 ### Data Exploration